 Activity.
 The Activity interaction can only appear at the end of a topic (and cannot be used in an article).
 However, as noted above, it has more options: it can have its own deadline and notifications (including to stakeholders), as well as more detailed reporting.

 Tasks can still be assessed by an Assessor and are easy to combine with other elements to create complex tasks.
 So Tasks are a great starting point for combining offline activities into your training.
-Activities are generally best used your tasks are complex and need to utilise due dates and notifications to ensure completion.
+Activities are generally best used if your tasks are complex and need to utilise due dates and notifications to ensure completion.